The Coffins of Nantucket

 Tristram Coffin medallion

-Tristram Coffin (1609–1681) was baptized on March 11, 1609, at St. Mary’s Church in Brixton, Plymouth, Devon.
+Tristram Coffin (1609-1681, PID: L8BH-G24) was baptized on March 11, 1609, at St. Mary’s Church in Brixton, Plymouth, Devon.
 He married Dionis Stevens (PID: MCCT-B3T) and emigrated to Massachusetts around 1642.
 The family moved through Salisbury, Haverhill, and Newbury before Tristram organized the purchase of Nantucket Island in 1659.

 Why Tristram Left England

-Tristram Coffin was a Royalist— loyal to King Charles I. He was not a Puritan.
-When Cromwell’s Roundheads won the English Civil War and seized Brixton Manor, the Coffin family estate in Devon, Tristram fled to Massachusetts in 1642 with his wife Dionis, five children, his widowed mother Joan, and two unmarried sisters.
+Tristram Coffin was a Royalist, loyal to King Charles I. He was not a Puritan.
+When the English Civil War broke out in 1642, the violence closed in on his Devon family: his brother Johnwas mortally wounded at Plymouth Fort and died eight days later (the records do not say which side he was fighting on).
+With the war at the family’s door, Tristram took his household to safety in Massachusetts in 1642, sailing on the Hector out of Plymouth with his wife Dionis, five children, his widowed mother Joan, and two unmarried sisters.

 See the O’Long confiscation in Cork →